sridharsaig/CIR/README.md

 # Modified-Camera_Position_Optimizer
-This is a developmental Camera Position Optimizer built from Facebook's AI Research

-This project - also known as "Height Estimator" is a developmental project built upon Pytorch3D.
-The aim of this project is to extract the height of an entity in a given Accessible 3D Scenario like a crime investigation scene.
+Height Estimator is a project built upon Pytorch3D in QLAB (Makerspace Lab), Queen's University Belfast.

+In brief, the project is implemented towards achieveing successful reconstruction of the conditions of a 3D scene given a native image of the selfsame scene and a wavefront format file.

-The Project Blog gives further insight of this project and stage of its development.
-Hence it is directed to refer the Project Blog for overall information of this project.
+The Project Blog gives further insight of the project surplus the journey of developing this conception.

+This space focusses on the installation of the requirements of the project with supportive versions & documentation.

+## Installation

+The following versions of libraries are core essentials of the project :

+*    scikit-image
+*    black
+*    isort
+*    flake8
+*    matplotlib
+*    tdqm
+*    jupyter
+*    imageio

 Redistribuition of the script files are supportive of the conditions of Pytorch3D as retained by the LICENSE document.